AI-READI/cds-specification/docs/specification/root-metadata-files/dataset-structure-description.md

 ---
 lang: en-US
 title: dataset_structure_description.json
-description: Specifications for the datatype_dictionary.yaml metadata file
+description: Specifications for the dataset_structure_description.json metadata file
 ---

 # dataset_structure_description.json

 ## About

-The datatype_dictionary.yaml is intended to document the datatypes present in the dataset and specify the standards followed to structure and document each datatype.
-This metadata file is intended to balance both human and machine readability.
+The dataset_structure_description.json is intended to document the structure of the dataset by specifying what each folder contains and what is.
+This metadata file is intended to prioritize machine readability.

 ## Specifications